 Doi Inthanon National Park

-The mountain was called Doi Angka in the past.
 The park has the greatest diversity of forest types in Northern Thailand.
 Below 1000 meters elevation, the park supports deciduous dipterocarp forest, bamboo deciduous forest and mixed deciduous forest that are all fairly typical of Northern Thailand.

 Near the summit, however, the evergreen forest, with its abundance of woody lianas and epiphytes, constantly shrouded in mist, has a unique and enchanting atmosphere.
 An epiphyte is a plant that grows non-parasitically upon another plant (such as a tree), and derives its moisture and nutrients from the air, rain, and sometimes from debris accumulating around it instead of the structure it is fastened to.Such epiphytes include brilliant green ferns and mosses, dangling lichens, and profusion of orchids and other flowering plants.
 The park has more bird species than found in any single park in the kingdom.